 What is Labor Day celebrating?

-Labor Day is the last holiday of the summer: wearing white will go out, school will be in and a change in season is just around the corner.
+Labor Day is the last holiday of the summer falling in 2016 on Monday, September 5: wearing white will go out, school will be in and a change in season is just around the corner.
 Do you know how it came about, what it means, its founder, the establishment of the first Labor Day?
 In other words, what is The History of Labor Day?
 What is it celebrating?
 On Labor Day rests celebration of the contributions of the working class, attainment of a safe working environment and fair wages/benefits.

 Labor Day celebrates the American worker.

-September 5, 1882, one hundred thirty-two years ago, the first Labor Day holiday was celebrated in New York City.
+September 5, 1882, one hundred thirty-four years ago, the first Labor Day holiday was celebrated in New York City.
 Why the celebration?

 What are your plans for celebration?